ExMacro/hass_ensto_ble/README.md

 _Custom component to read and write data from Ensto BLE thermostats._

 ## Note
-- Integration is tested on Raspberry PI 4, Home Assistant OS 16.2, Supervisor 2025.09.0, Core 2025.9.2.
+- Integration is tested on Raspberry PI 4, Home Assistant OS 16.3, Supervisor 2025.11.1, Core 2025.11.1.
 - Integration tested with Ensto ELTE6-BT and ECO16BT thermostats but should work with all Ensto thermostat supporting the same BLE Interface Description.
 - The integration works with multiple thermostats and ESP32 Bluetooth proxies.
+- Integration is developed and tested only with Home Assistant OS.
+Other HA installation types are not guaranteed to work.
-- This is a hobby project under active development.
-Integration may not work with all HA installation types.
+- This is a hobby project under development.

 ## Troubleshooting
 ### Pairing Issues